-Datacamp makes it to the top of our alternative recommendations, simply because it is a very well-laid-out platform, with starting points from beginner to advanced.
+Datacamp is one of our top Codecademy alternative recommendations, simply because it is a very well-laid-out platform, with starting points from beginner to advanced.
 You can customize your learning path based on your starting point and your learning and career goals; Datacamp simply fills in the path in-between those two fixed points.

 Datacamp also offers additional support so that you don’t feel alone, and continue to be empowered and motivated as you go through the program.
 The company seeks to see you succeed and has built-in support to ensure that happens: from career change options to continued education, Datacamp offers tailored solutions.

 This platform also provides value-added content to support your decision-making and career development journey, with step-by-step guides and useful articles on relevant topics.

 Datacamp helps you with job search and recruitment, and it offers certification